k98kurz/mycelium-network-specification/draft-spec.md

 beacon packets on its links identified with a UUID and the node's public key.
 Each beacon packet will include proof-of-work as described in 11.1 Spam Protection as well as a hop limit.
-Any node that receives a beacon packet will add its public key to the list of beacon witnesses and broadcast the amended beacon packet if it meets the node's policy criteria.
+Any node that receives a beacon packet will add its public key and digital signature to the list of beacon witnesses and broadcast the amended beacon packet if it meets the node's policy criteria.

 The measurement methods will be specific to each topology model: